ellysh/dota2-combo-bots/README.md

 These are columns of this sheet:

-* Hero - this is the built-in hero name to select.
+* Hero - this is the built-in name of the hero to select.
 * Position - these are two values that match a possible hero's [farm position](http://wiki.teamliquid.net/dota2/Farm_Dependency) in a team.
 * Combo Heroes - these are three possible heroes that can be effectively combined with the current hero.
 * Counter Heroes - these are three possible heroes that can be effectively countered by the current hero.